 6. A decision on a planning permit application is made

-There are three types of decisions that we might make about your planning permit application.
-We will either:
+There are three types of decisions that we can make about your planning permit application.
+We can:

 - issue you with a permit to start your project

-- issue you with a Notice of Decision to Grant a Permit, which means that we support your application if it meets certain conditions, or
+- issue you with a Notice of Decision to Grant a Permit, which means that we support your application if it meets certain conditions

 If we have issued you with a permit or a Notice of Decision to Grant a Permit, you may still need to make changes to your plans to ensure conditions are met.
-You can do this online.
+You can do this on our eServices website.